lemitaye/myrepo/README.md

-# myrepo
+# Practice Repo
-Repo for practicing version control in R projects.
+Repo for practicing version control with Git in R projects.

-This is a line from RStudio.